smidas/radagen/README.md

                    {:fixnum=>-1, :string=>"Dy443"}]
 ```

-Above we have built a `hash` generator were the values are taken from previous generators.
-There is of course little different between the above and the following.
+Above we have built a `hash` generator which uses values taken from previous generators.
+There is of course little difference between the above and the following:

 ```ruby
 my_hash = gen.hash(:fixnum => gen.fixnum, :string => gen.string_alphanumeric)